JordynLewi5/neural-network/README.md

 # Neural Network

-A simple fully connected neural network, which consists of 4 hidden layers (3 ReLU, 1 softmax), for recognizing number digits.
+A simple fully connected neural network, which consists of 3 hidden layers, for recognizing number digits.